Skip to main content

 Install

-A contract is a schema + rules.
-The schema defines the shape.
-The rules define what “correct” means.
+A contract is a schema plus rules.
+The schema checks the shape.
+Rules check the values your product cares about.

 import { z } from "zod";